matvign/batchrenamer/docs/documentation.md

--sp             replace whitespace with specified char. default: '_' -tr             translate characters of first argument to second argument. argument lengths must be equal -c              change case of file to upper/lower/swap/capitalise word -sl             slice a portion of the file to keep. must follow 'start:end:step' format (can have missing values) -sh             shave text from top and/or the bottom of file. must follow 'head:tail' format, must not be negative -bracr          remove curly/round/square bracket groups from filename. add optional argument to remove the nth bracket group -re             remove/replace with regex. remove with one argument, replace with two. use three to replace nth pattern instance
+-sp             replace whitespace with specified char. default: '_' -tr             translate characters of first argument to second argument. argument lengths must be equal -c              change case of file to upper/lower/swap/capitalise word -sl             rename files to character slice of file. follows 'start:end:step' format (can have missing values) -sh             remove characters from head and/or tail of file. follows 'head:tail' format, must not be negative -bracr          remove curly/round/square brackets and its contents. add optional argument to remove the nth bracket group -re             remove/replace with regex. remove with one argument, replace with two. use three to replace nth pattern instance
 -seq            apply a sequence to the file
 -ext            change extension of file ('' removes the extension)

---esc           escape pattern matching characters --sel           after finding files with a file pattern, manually select which files to rename --sort          after finding files, sort by ascending, descending or manual. useful for sequences --dryrun        run without renaming any files -q/--quiet      skip output, but show confirmations (see **section 3**)
+--esc           escape pattern matching characters --raw           treat extension as part of filename

+--sort          after finding files, sort by ascending, descending or manual. useful for sequences --sel           after finding files with a file pattern, manually select which files to rename

+--dryrun        run without renaming any files -q/--quiet      skip output, but show confirmations (see **section 3**)
 -v/--verbose    show detailed output (see **section 3**)
 --version:      show version
 ```

-## 1.3 Usage
+## 1.3 Examples
 ### Positional Arguments
 By default batchren searches for all files in the current working directory.
 If the file pattern is a directory batchren will expand into the directory.

 batchren also supports wild characters **(`[], *, ?`)**.
 Surround file patterns in quotes when using pattern matching characters.

-To escape pattern characters use `[]` or use the `--esc` option.
+To escape pattern characters use `[]` or the `--esc` option.

 Because some arguments take at *least n* arguments, place the `path` argument before optional arguments.